matitalatina/mn-blog-en/src/content/store-secrets-in-public-repositories.md

 ## Add secrets

 Now you need to add the `.gitattribute` file in the repository's root folder.
-In this file you declare the files and folders you want to keep secret.
+In this file, you declare the files and folders you want to keep secret.
 This is an example of `.gitattribute` file

 ```bash